UMM-CSci-Systems/Log-processing/README.md

 username columns is quite similar to the start of `process_client_logs.sh`.
 Once you have that, the trick is to figure out how to count how many times each username appears.
-It turns out that the command `uniq` has a flag that counts occurrances just as we need.
+It turns out that the command `uniq` has a flag that counts occurrences just as we need.
 The one trick is `uniq` needs its input to be sorted; the command 'sort' will take care of this nicely.
 I then took the output of `uniq` and ran it through a simple `awk` command that converted the output of 'uniq' into the desired `data.addRow` lines.
 I dumped that into a temporary